What is the Asset Coverage Ratio?

 The Asset Coverage Ratio measures the number of times a company could hypothetically repay its debt obligations post-liquidation of its tangible assets.

-Asset Coverage Ratio Concept
+How to Calculate Asset Coverage Ratio (Step-by-Step)

 Higher asset coverage ratios imply lower financial risk associated with the borrower in question.

 Ordinarily, earnings and other free cash flow (FCF) metrics are used by lenders to assess the default risk of a potential borrower, as seen in the interest coverage ratio.

 In that case, a company must resort to selling off its assets to generate enough cash proceeds to avoid defaulting.

 Under a worst-case scenario in which the company’s assets would undergo a forced liquidation, the ability for a company’s assets to adequately cover the creditor claims provides more assurance for lenders.

 With that said, the asset coverage ratio reflects a “last resort” measure because a forced liquidation scenario implies the borrower has filed for bankruptcy protection.